kkohbrok/draft-kohbrok-mls-leaf-operation-intents/draft-kohbrok-mls-leaf-operation-intents.md

 enum {
   reserved(0),
-  update(1)
-  remove(2),
+  sender_removal_only(1),
+  remove_associated_members(2),
   (255)
-} IntentType
+} RemovalMode

 struct {
-  IntentType intent_type;
-  select (Intent.intent_type) {
-    case remove:
-      {}
-    case update:
-      LeafNode leaf_node;
-  }
-} Intent

-struct {
   opaque group_id<V>;
   uint32 sender_index;
-  LeafNodeRef leaf_ref;
+  LeafNodeRef sender_leaf_ref;
-  Intent intent;
+  RemovalMode removal_mode;
 } LeafOperationIntentTBS

 struct {
   opaque group_id<V>;
   uint32 sender_index;
-  LeafNodeRef leaf_ref;
+  LeafNodeRef sender_leaf_ref;
-  Intent intent;
+  RemovalMode removal_mode;
   /* SignWithLabel(., "LeafOperationIntentTBS", LeafOperationIntentTBS) */
   opaque signature<V>;
 } LeafOperationIntent

-struct LeafOperationProposal {
+struct {
   LeafOperationIntent intent;
-}
+} LeafOperationProposal
 ~~~

-LeafNode, RefHash and SignWithLabel are as defined in {{!RFC9420}}.
+RefHash and SignWithLabel are as defined in {{!RFC9420}}.

-- `group_id`: The ID of the group in which context the LeafOperationIntent was
+- `group_id`: The ID of the MLS group in which context the LeafOperationIntent
-  sent
+  was sent
 - `sender_index`: The index of the sender's leaf in the group
-- `leaf_ref`: A hash computed over the LeafNode of the sender using the
+- `sender_leaf_ref`: Hash computed over the LeafNode of the sending client using the
   MakeLeafNodeRef function
-- `intent`: The intent and a potential payload
+- `removal_mode`: Indicates whether only the sender should be removed, or
+  whether additionally any other, associated members should be removed as well.
 - `signature`: A signature over all fields except the signature itself using the
   sender's leaf signature key

+The purpose of the `removal_mode` is to allow the sender to signal that other
+members associated with the sender should be removed as part of this operation.
+This can be useful if the sender is part of a group of associated devices, e.g.,
+multiple devices belonging to the same user, to facilitate the leaving of the
+entire user as opposed to just the sending client.

 ## Creating and proposing a LeafOperationIntent

 A group member creates a LeafOperationIntent by populating the `group_id`,
-`sender_index` and `leaf_ref` according to the current state of the group and
+`sender_index` and `sender_leaf_ref` according to the current state of the group
-the sender's leaf.
+and the sender's leaf.

-The `intent` indicates the operation the client would like to have proposed.
-A
-proposed and committed intent causes either the removal or the update of the
-sender's leaf in the same way as a remove or update proposal would.
+If the sender wants to signal the removal of any associated members, it can set
+the `removal_mode` accordingly.

 Finally the sender creates the signature by calling `SignWithLabel` on the
 LeafOperationIntentTBS populated as described above with